 The EP&L rollout within the Group has served to implement initiatives, that reduce Kering’s environmental impact and generate tangible benefits at every level of the organization:

 Better understanding main impacts and translating this into monetary terms is a means to evaluate locations, materials, processes, products and technologies.

 By highlighting environmental challenges and sales opportunities, the EP&L helps to draft guidelines, measurable policies and targets to improve raw material sourcing.

 The commitment of main suppliers (from raw material producers to product assemblers) reinforces and ensures long-term collaboration to overcome environmental challenges.

 The EP&L fosters dialogue with Group stakeholders to share best practice and establish a mutual understanding of priorities.

-Presenting the impacts in a simple and transparent way has driven a broader understanding within the Group.
-It has shown how impacts made in one area of the business have far reaching consequences for another.
-This has helped us respond to the drivers of change in our supply chain, including fluctuations in raw material quality and availability.
-The EP&L also provides a clear basis to assess the performance of our environmental projects and investments.
+A simple presentation of environmental impacts creates a broader understanding within the Group.
+The EP&L helps address drivers of change in our supply chains and in specific fluctuations in raw material quality and availability.
+It also provides a clear basis to assess the performance of Kering’s environmental projects and investments.